bengrunfeld/grunt_bower_app/README.md

 * [grunt-contrib-htmlmin](https://www.npmjs.com/package/grunt-contrib-htmlmin) - minify our html
 * [grunt-contrib-copy](https://www.npmjs.com/package/grunt-contrib-copy) - copy dependency files (e.g. bootstrap css/js) to dist

+## But.... why??

+Using the workflow listed in `Installation` and `Usage` at the top of this doc, you install bootstrap, install all of the dependencies your app will use, then lint, uglify and minify your HTML, CSS and Javascript.

+The most compact possible copy of the app files are then placed in a distribution directory called `dist`.
+The `dist` directory gets completely deleted before Grunt executes, and then gets freshly created during the Grunt process, ensuring that old junky files don't hang around inside it from previous compiles.

+All that happens using three commands, which usually take less than 20 seconds to complete.

 ## Why are dist and tmp being pushed to the repo?